I’m happy to announce that my newest WordPress theme, Gillian, is now available to download and install from the WP theme directory!

 I hope that users of Gillian will find the theme to be straight-forward and easy to use.
 However, I also have some additional documentation written up for my themes, when needed.
 If you have an issue that is not addressed in the documentation, please feel free to read through my support page for my WordPress themes and/or leave me a comment here!

 Finally, if you’re interested, you can keep an eye on my GitHub profile, where I hope to have the chance to upload the source code of Gillian soon!
-Any interest in providing contributions such as translations are always welcome.
+Translations and other contributions from members of the WordPress community are always welcome.